Garbage & Recycling Collection Schedules

 - Landscape contractors: Residents can hire a private landscape contractor to remove their leaves.
 The town’s solid waste ordinance has always prohibited landscape contractors from placing loose leaves curbside; yard waste generated by private contractors will not be collected.

-What happens to the leaves after they are picked up?Republic Services, the town’s contractor, delivers the leaves to the North Mecklenburg Recycling Center in Huntersville, also known as Compost Central, where they are composted and re-sold to the public.
+What happens to the leaves after they are picked up?Waste Pro, the town’s contractor, delivers the leaves to the North Mecklenburg Recycling Center in Huntersville where they are composted and re-sold to the public.